• Highly Potent and SelectiveInhibitors of CK1 Kinases

 Pipeline

-CasInvent Pharma is developing selective small molecule inhibitors of casein kinase I (CK1).
-Our main development program is focused on drug candidate MU1630 for the treatment of Accute Myeloid Leukemia (AML).
-Concurrently, CasInvent is developing the molecule MU1630 as a potential treatment for CLL.
-Both programs are in the preclinical stage of development.
+CasInvent Pharma is developing selective small molecule inhibitors of casein kinase 1(CK1).
 Other indications in the field of oncology are being studied, using the lead candidate as well as other molecules in our portfolio.
-CasInvent intends to advance its lead candidate to the clinical phase Ib.
+CasInvent intends to advance its lead candidates to the clinical phase Ib.

 The IP is subject to the exclusive sublicenceable worldwide license from the Masaryk University.